anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 [3.2.5.
 Virtual Networking – 3rd party SDN solution](./chapter03.md#325-virtual-networking--3rd-party-sdn-solution)).
 With SDN incorporated in OpenStack, changes to the network is triggered by workloads (and users), translated into Neutron APIs and then handled through neutron plugins by the corresponding SDN agents.

 #### 4.3.1.6 Nova
-Nova is the compute management service, Nova depends on all above components and is deployed after.
+Nova is the compute management service, depends on all above components and is deployed after their deployment.
 Nova has services running on the control nodes and the compute nodes:
 -	nova-metadata-api
 -	nova-compute api
 -	nova-consoleauth